 1990 TO 1993 The story starts with Bill Cochran, who acquired the property in 1990 to use as a private retreat for his family and business, and who with the help of his wife Anita, oversaw the first of many renovations to the Main Lodge & Gristmill.
 He simply called it "The Mill."
 While Bill used the facility for business meetings and family holidays, Bill's children, inlcluding his son William, routinely welcomed their friends at The Mill for many a revelrous night - and in the process developed a deep affection for the property.

 In 1994, Bill & William formed the Cochran Management Company, acquired the property from the family, renamed it Evins Mill, commercialized the kitchen, built three guest houses containing the current-day Creek Side rooms, and in October of that year opened for business.
 While Bill would rarely involve himself in day-to-day operations, it's safe to say that without his acquisition of the property, Evins Mill as it is known today would not have been launched - and that without his early financial backing, the business would not have survived its infancy.

 1995 TO 1999

 And what an infancy it was.
 The early years of Evins Mill were marked by low occupancy, an underdeveloped physical plant, a revolving staff roster, inconsistent service, inexperienced management - and not surprisingly given these handicaps and headwinds - consistently bleak bottom lines.
-There was at least one silver lining to this cloudy start: current-day Plant Manager, Gary Wince, joined Evins Mill in 1995.
-The resort's most tenured staff member, he's left his fingerprints everywhere - in hand-crafted additions and in endless repair work that would make Sisyphus cringe.
+There was at least one silver lining to this cloudy start: Emeritus Plant Manager, Gary Wince, joined Evins Mill in 1995.
+At the time of his 2021 retirement, he was the resort's most tenured staff member and has left his fingerprints everywhere - in hand-crafted additions and in endless repair work that would make Sisyphus cringe.

 2000 TO 2008